DeSantis presses Biden to help keep internet flowing in Cuba

 DeSantis said every option should be explored, including using offshore and satellite technology to supply internet service.
 One option being considered is using balloons to provide connectivity.
 The Republican governor also suggested using the U.S. Embassy in Havana as a kind of hotspot.

 “The one thing that communist regimes fear the most is the truth.
-And if we’re able to help Cubans communicate with one another — also communicate to the outside world — that truth is going to matter.
-That truth, I think, will be decisive,” DeSantis said.
+And if we’re able to help Cubans communicate with one another — also communicate to the outside world — that truth is going to matter,” DeSantis said.
 “And so, Mr. President, now’s the time to stand up and be counted.”

 "We need the political willingness from the Biden administration," said Republican U.S. Rep. Maria Elvira Salazar, whose parents were Cuban exiles.
 “And if the federal government considers that they cannot pay for the resources, the Cuban American community will.”

-White House press secretary Jen Psaki said President Joe Biden's administration did not have an immediate assessment of the proposals being floated by Florida officials.
+“They've cut off access to the internet — we're considering whether we have the technological ability to reinstate that access," Biden said.

-“Well, the lack of internet access, as you know ... is a huge issue in Cuba and one that is very challenging for the people of Cuba so they can gain access to accurate information," she said.
-"We’re certainly looking at that to see what can be done to address (the issue), but in terms of that specific proposal I don’t have an assessment of that.”
+Meanwhile, demonstrations in Florida continued for another day.
+Hundreds were gathering in Hialeah near Miami to show solidarity with Cubans.

-Meanwhile, two Florida men were arrested during a protest in support of the demonstrations and are being held on charges related to the state's new so-called anti-riot law.
+Earlier in the week, two Florida men were arrested during a protest in Tampa in support of the demonstrations and were held on charges related to the state’s new so-called anti-riot law.

 Julian Rodriguez-Rodriguez, 30, Maikel Vazquez-Pico, 39, were among those arrested Tuesday night as a group of protesters attempted to take over an exit ramp at Interstate 275 and Dale Mabry Highway, which is a major thoroughfare in Tampa.